dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 <!-- /TOC -->
 # Declaring a Resource
-The first example for today will be a resource to set the drive label.
+The first example for today will be a resource to update the drive label.
 To define our new resource, we start by creating a class.
-However, before the class declaration we're going to add the ```[DSCResource]``` attribute.
+The only difference is, just before the class declaration we're going to add the ```[DSCResource]``` attribute.
 ```powershell
 [DscResource()]
 class DriveLabel